LucyRothwell/Hear-Me-Out-app/README.md

 **Overview**

-A mobile app (built using angular in Ionic) to help child audiology patients transition into the adult healthcare system (with website CMS).
-Functionality includes:
+A mobile app (built using angular in Ionic) to help child audiology patients transition into the adult healthcare system.
+Includes website CMS for content upload.

+App Functionality:
 * Log appointments ans symptoms
 * Find all NHS services across the UK (using NHS API)
 * Find NHS audio services